Isosceles triangle: Terminology, classification, and examples

 Euclid defined an isosceles triangle as a triangle with exactly two equal sides, but modern treatments prefer to define isosceles triangles as having at least two equal sides.
 The difference between these two definitions is that the modern version makes equilateral triangles (with three equal sides) a special case of isosceles triangles.
 A triangle that is not isosceles (having three unequal sides) is called scalene.

 "Isosceles" is made from the Greek roots "isos" (equal) and "skelos" (leg).
 The same word is used, for instance, for isosceles trapezoids, trapezoids with two equal sides, and for isosceles sets, sets of points every three of which form an isosceles triangle.

-In an isosceles triangle that has exactly two equal sides, the equal sides are called legs and the third side is called the base.
+In an isosceles triangle that has exactly two equal sides and two equal faces, the equal sides are called legs and the third side is called the base.
 The angle included by the legs is called the vertex angle and the angles that have the base as one of their sides are called the base angles.
 The vertex opposite the base is called the apex.
 In the equilateral triangle case, since all sides are equal, any side can be called the base.